-He is able to apply himself of beer, eight cases of wine and Mrs. Grimestaff of Haskell.
-Mrs. Mamie Fitzgerald and gerald reunion in Wichita Falls last Sunday.
-SMILES OVER GRANDSON Sight Training Hailed As Aid To Many Slow Readers Are In Need Of Orthoptics MILWAUKEE, Wis. - Many seeing problems of school chil King of Graham.
-A suitable dren can be solved by re-trainname for the new arrival has ing of the child's visual habits, according to Dr. Marguerit Thoma Eberl, chairman of th Dr. Eberl warned that visual Fort Worth visited relatives a wide variety of scientific inand friends here during the struments are used to train the week end.
-All of these people eyes to focus properly, to work together like a good team of more effectively horses and to preform the other Mr. and Mrs. Johnnie Moore functions required for adequate and comfortable seeing.
-Chil- form of correction that every should be entrusted only to a licensed visual specialist.
-Aid to Normal Growth school work, but it is often the Mr. and Mrs. Joe Hudson and solution to personality probbecause of visual handicaps overcome by proper care.' turn to stealing or other anti social activities to draw attention to themselves.
-When they sports they are more likely to develop noraml personalities.
-By visual training, according Mr. and Mrs. Luther Wil. to Dr. Eberl, a child can be taught to grasp a whole phrase at a time in reading.
-Thus a child reads faster and also with night in the seizure of a large more comprehensoin.
-Less effort is required and consequentson, Denzil, attended the Fitz- much better, but it not able to attend school this week.
-Cooper Haskin of Wichita Keith Chamberlain, son of Falls visited his parents, Mr. Mr. and Mrs. Buster Chamber and Mrs. A. L. Haskin, this lain, spent two or three days in week.
+Mrs. Grimestaff of Haskell.
+Mrs. Mamie Fitzgerald and gerald reunion in Wichita Falls attend school this week. last Sunday.
+Sight Training Hailed As Aid To Many Slow Readers Are In Need Of Orthoptics MILWAUKEE, Wis. - Many King of Graham.
+A suitable dren can be solved by re-trainaccording to Dr. Marguerit Thoma Eberl, chairman of th F. G. Daniell of Littlefield were the American Optometric Asso it learns to walk, talk or swim,' Miss Verniece Goode and Jim Dr. Eberl said.
+"Sometimes a Goode returned home Tuesday child learns visual behavior patfrom a trip to Kim, Colo., terns which are not efficient where they visited Mr. and Mrs. and effective.
+By re-training, Charlie Goode and Mrs. Ben these habits can be broken down Goode and family.
+They also and proper one can be establish Dr. Eberl warned that visual "exercises" are not a panacea Fort Worth visited relatives a wide variety of scientific inand friends here during the struments are used to train the week end.
+All of these people eyes to focus properly, to work lived in Goree several years together like a good team of more effectively. horses and to preform the other Mr. and Mrs. Johnnie Moore functions required for adequate licensed specialists today is a and comfortable seeing.
+Chil- form of correction that every to Abilene last week, where he dren requiring visual training teacher and parent should con- Sunday morning at ten o'clock. entered Abilen Christian Col- should be entrusted only to a li- sider for the child who has a censed visual specialist.
+Aid to Normal Growth spent Sunday and Monday with erly not only aids him in his due to inadequate reading abilschool work, but it is often the ity, and more often than not Mr. and Mrs. Joe Hudson and solution to personality prob- the inability to read properly children and Mr. and Mrs. S. R. lems.
+Many children who canis caused by a visual handicap.
+Morton over the week end.
+Hudson and children of Wichita not excel in school achievement Usually the handicap can be because of visual handicaps overcome by proper care.'
+Mr. and Mrs. Jerry Hudson and turn to stealing or other anti social activities to draw atten-Mr. and Mrs. Waymon Robin tion to themselves.
+When they spent Saturday and Sunday with activities like school work and sports they are more likely to Miss Doris Williams of Abi. develop noraml personalities.
+By visual training, according ents, Mr. and Mrs. Luther Wil. to Dr. Eberl, a child can be taught to grasp a whole phrase Mr. and Mrs. Foye Bain Barn- at a time in reading.
+Thus a ett and children spent Sunday child reads faster and also with more comprehensoin.
+Less ef-Mrs. Clyde Taylor has as her fort is required and consequentguest this week her mother, ly he does not tire so quickly.
+He is able to apply himself son, Denzil, attended the Fitz- much better, but it not able to Cooper Haskin of Wichita Keith Chamberlain, son of Falls visited his parents, Mr. Mr. and Mrs. Buster Chamber- and Mrs. A. L. Haskin, this lain, spent two or three days in week.
 Cooper has received his the Knox County hospital last call for active service in the U. week receiving a slight head in- S. forces.
-He spent some time
+He spent some time judy while playing ball.
+He is overseas in World War II.